metayeti/YABS.js/HOWTO.md

 This example is found in [/examples/game](/examples/game).

-This example demonstrates a basic HTML5 platformer game built on the [myst.js](https://github.com/metayeti/myst.js) engine.
+This example demonstrates a simple HTML5 platformer game built on the [myst.js](https://github.com/metayeti/myst.js) engine.

 The setup demonstrates a typical game development scenario.
 The build accomplishes the following:
 - It strips any debug-related code out of the release build.
 - It bundles all scripts into one minified output and attaches a header with copyright and version info.
-- It excludes files we don't not need in release (files in `dev/` in this example), separating our development and production environment.
+- It excludes files we do not need in release (files in `dev/` in this example), thereby separating our development and production environment.
-- It updates associated files (files in `css/`, `data/` and `lib/` in this example).
+- It updates associated files (files in `css/`, `data/` and `lib/` in this example) to the newest version.

-This example also demonstrates a useful setup for the preprocessor.
-If we take a peak into `src/meta.js`, we will see this:
+This example demonstrates a useful setup for the preprocessor.
+If we look at the contents of `src/meta.js`, we will see the following block of code:

 ```JS
 // >-- preprocessor variables -->